PrestaShop/prestashop.github.io/news/_posts/releases/2019-05-13-prestashop-1-7-6-0-beta-release.md

 SEO optimization for combination products:
 - All combinations now have the parent product’s URL as canonical,
-- Going the the parent product’s URL displays the default combination, there no redirection anymore [#13009](https://github.com/PrestaShop/PrestaShop/pull/13009)
+- Going the the parent product’s URL displays the default combination, there is no redirection anymore [#13009](https://github.com/PrestaShop/PrestaShop/pull/13009)